-Back in my “How I Got an Agent” post, I promised to share a query tip on how to easily send out your query letters using Gmail’s Canned Responses feature.
-Whether your sending six query letters or sixty, this tool will help you save time and ensure that you always sending your letters with the proper formatting (which is tricky if you’re copy/pasting from Word every time).
+Whether your sending six query letters or sixty, Gmail’s Canned Responses tool will help you save time and ensure that you always send your letters with the proper formatting (which is tricky if you’re copy/pasting from Word every time).

 Gmail Canned Responses lets you save an email as a template.
 You can then select to use this template for as many emails as you’d like.
 And yes, you need to use Gmail for this to work.